formly-js/angular-formly-templates-bootstrap/README.md

 ## Thanks

-A special thanks to [Nimbly](http://gonimbly.com) for creating/sponsoring Angular-Formly's development.
+A special thanks to [Nimbly](http://gonimbly.com) for creating/sponsoring angular-formly's development.
 Thanks to [Kent C. Dodds](https://github.com/kentcdodds) for his continued support on the project.